The functionality described in this article was introduced in version 7.3

 Social Media Settings

 Your user accounts on YouTube and Facebook define the pages/groups on which your account has permissions to stream.
-These settings are defined either when you are starting a Web Event from within Control, or scheduling an event from within Resi Control.
+These settings are defined either when you are starting a Web Event from within Studio, or scheduling an event from within Resi Studio.

 Destination groups define the one or more places where audiences will see your stream.
 This can include a web profile for events streaming from Resi directly as an embedded URL, as well as social media destinations (YouTube/Facebook).